-- (4) Zoning Classification of proposed subdivision and adjacent property if applicable. - (5) The approximate location of all boundary lines of the property. - (6) Approximate total acreage of land to be subdivided in Chatham County, and other county if applicable. - (7) Approximate lineal feet of the proposed street. - (8) The approximate location of existing and platted streets, easements, water bodies, water courses and their associated riparian buffers (including sinkholes, dry stream beds, and pond overflow streams), buildings (including mobile homes), railroads, parks, cemeteries, bridges, sewers, water mains, culverts, lands subject to flood and other pertinent features. - (9) The location and width of all existing and proposed street right-of-ways and easements, and other public ways, and riparian buffers, where applicable. - (10) The approximate location(s), type(s), and size(s) of all proposed stormwater devices and/or easements required by the Chatham County Stormwater Ordinance. - (1011) The approximate location, dimensions, and acreage of all proposed or existing lots. - (1112) The approximate location, dimensions and acreage of all property proposed to be set aside for a park or playground use, or other public or private reservation, with designation of the purpose thereof, and conditions, if any, of the dedication or reservation. - (1213) Names of all streets existing and proposed. - (1314) A notation on the use of any lots proposed for a use other than single family residential. - (1415) All lots in each subdivision shall be consecutively numbered. - (1516) A notation specifying that a public water system is not presently available to the subdivision. - (4617) A time schedule of development for subdivisions of more than 50 lots. - (1718) The approximate location of any significant cultural and/or historical sites as defined by NC Office of Archaeology, Department of Cultural Resources and/or Chatham Historical Association on the property. - (19) The approximate location and age of any existing buildings (including mobile homes), cemeteries, or historical structures greater than 50 years in age on the property. - (20) The approximate location of any cemeteries or historical structures located within 100 feet of the development on any adjacent property.
+- (4) Zoning Classification of proposed subdivision and adjacent property if applicable. - (5) The approximate location of all boundary lines of the property. - (6) Approximate total acreage of land to be subdivided in Chatham County, and other county if applicable. - (7) Approximate lineal feet of the proposed street. - (8) The approximate location of existing and platted streets, easements, water bodies, water courses and their associated riparian buffers (including sinkholes, dry stream beds, and pond overflow streams), railroads, parks, bridges, sewers, water mains, culverts, lands subject to flood and other pertinent features. - (9) The location and width of all existing and proposed street right-of-ways and easements, and other public ways, and riparian buffers, where applicable. - (10) The approximate location(s), type(s), and size(s) of all proposed stormwater devices and/or easements required by the Chatham County Stormwater Ordinance. - (11) The approximate location, dimensions, and acreage of all proposed or existing lots. - (12) The approximate location, dimensions and acreage of all property proposed to be set aside for a park or playground use, or other public or private reservation, with designation of the purpose thereof, and conditions, if any, of the dedication or reservation. - (13) Names of all streets existing and proposed. - (14) A notation on the use of any lots proposed for a use other than single family residential. - (15) All lots in each subdivision shall be consecutively numbered. - (16) A notation specifying that a public water system is not presently available to the subdivision. - (17) A time schedule of development for subdivisions of more than 50 lots. - (18) The approximate location of any significant cultural and/or historical sites as defined by NC Office of Archaeology, Department of Cultural Resources and/or Chatham Historical Association on the property. - (19) The approximate location and age of any existing buildings (including mobile homes), cemeteries, or historical structures greater than 50 years in age on the property.

-- (1821) Indicate whether a Non-Discharge Permit for a land application waste disposal system is necessary. - (1922) Indicate whether a permit for any subsurface wastewater disposal system of 3000 gallons/day or larger is necessary. - (2023) Indicate whether a 404 permit/401 certification is necessary. - (2224) Indicate the water supply watershed district. - (2325) Indicate any state designated Well Head Protection Areas. - (2426) Indicate any element occurrences ("EO") of natural diversity, including rare species, as determined by and tracked by the NC Natural Heritage Program, NC Wildlife Resources Commission (WRC), and US Fish and Wildlife Service (FWS). - (2527) Indicate any whether the property contains or is adjacent to (shares at least one boundary with) a Significant Natural Heritage Area (SNHA) as recognized by the NC Natural Heritage Program. - (2628) Indicate whether the property is located within a designated 14 digit Hydrologic Unit drainage basin that supports aquatic species that are federally listed or listed as Federal Species of Concern. - (2729) Identify any steep slopes as defined in the Chatham County Soil Erosion and Sedimentation Control Ordinance.
+- (20) The approximate location of any cemeteries or historical structures located within 100 feet of the development on any adjacent property. - (21) Indicate whether a Non-Discharge Permit for a land application waste disposal system is necessary. - (22) Indicate whether a permit for any subsurface wastewater disposal system of 3000 gallons/day or larger is necessary. - (23) Indicate whether a 404 permit/401 certification is necessary. - (24) Indicate the water supply watershed district. - (25) Indicate any state designated Well Head Protection Areas. - (26) Indicate any element occurrences ("EO") of natural diversity, including rare species, as determined by and tracked by the NC Natural Heritage Program, NC Wildlife Resources Commission (WRC), and US Fish and Wildlife Service (FWS). - (27) Indicate any whether the property contains or is adjacent to (shares at least one boundary with) a Significant Natural Heritage Area (SNHA) as recognized by the NC Natural Heritage Program. - (28) Indicate whether the property is located within a designated 14 digit Hydrologic Unit drainage basin that supports aquatic species that are federally listed or listed as Federal Species of Concern.